abhishekarya1/Hash-Define-myNotes/content/web-api/http.md

 ## HTTP
 Simplest and most popular protocol used to enable communication for web APIs.

 It was created for WWW along with HTML by Tim Berners-Lee at CERN.
 The first standardized version of HTTP (`HTTP/1.1`) was published in 1997.
-Current one being `HTTP/2` (2015) and `HTTP/3`  is the proposed successor which instead of using TCP as the transport layer for the session, uses [QUIC](https://developer.mozilla.org/en-US/docs/Glossary/QUIC), a new Internet transport protocol based on UDP.
+Current one being `HTTP/2` (2015) and `HTTP/3`  is the proposed successor which instead of using TCP as the transport layer for the session, uses [QUIC](https://developer.mozilla.org/en-US/docs/Glossary/QUIC) protocol, a new Internet transport protocol based on UDP.

 - application layer protocol (layer-7)
 - stateless; not sessionless (cookies implement sessions)